stormasm/nunotes/nu-command.md

 Latest code base as of Feb 15 along with I figured out why there was an issue with version in the previous branches...

+NOTE: This is just a core commands branch with no other commands yet !

+* version is displaying in its raw format without tables
+* exit is not there yet
+* help commands not showing in table

 ### Issue with version resolved

 * You need the file build.rs in the crate where the version command is located.